stearz/atlassian-helpers/README.md

 ### Requirements

-Python 3 is required with the following modules (see reqiurements.txt)
+Python >= 3.6 is required with the following modules installed:

 - requests
 - GitPython